 Zones: 1-2 (AU) / 8 (USDA)

-Description: The swirling white flowers of this vine produce a delicate, sweet scent in summer.
+Description: The swirling creamy white flowers of this vine produce a delicate, sweet scent in summer.
 The perfect compliment for sun-soaked family time in the garden.
 They can reach up to 6 metres in height.

 7. Virginia creeper